lablanck/TipApp/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Trying to implement the numeric keyboard when tapping on the screen
+Trying to implement the numeric keyboard when tapping on and off the screen was tricky but figured it out.

 ## License

     Copyright [2020] [Kurt LaBlanc]